 If you don’t want to use epoxy resin with the molds you make, but bake or make chocolate yourself, you must also ensure that the material you choose is food safe and heat resistant.
 In this case, the silicone you choose for molds should be able to withstand a temperature of at least 200 degrees Celsius.

 Depending on the type of project you are planning, there is another criterion that also plays a role.
-Only if the material you choose for silicone casting is sufficiently resistant to chemicals can you use it for working with concrete, epoxy resin or other common casting materials.
-These questions can usually be answered very easily by studying the technical data sheet of a product in detail or by asking at a competent place in the specialized trade.
+Only if the material you choose for silicone casting is sufficiently resistant to chemicals, can you use it for working with concrete, epoxy resin or other common casting materials.
+These questions can usually be answered very easily by studying the technical data sheet of a product in detail, or by simply asking someone competent in this specialized trade.

 To make an exact duplicate of an existing object, you can use silicone to make a negative mold with a master mold.
 However, you will need a frame of the right size for the mold.
 This serves as a limit so that the silicone cannot simply flow off unchecked in all directions.
 It is up to you whether you build such a frame yourself from individual parts or whether you use existing materials.
-Often, for example, the plastic molded packaging of various things or food can be converted accordingly.
-But if it should be a self-built frame after all, you should ideally orientate yourself as exactly as possible to the dimensions of the object you want to mold.
-In this way, you ensure that no silicone is wasted on an oversized mold.
+Often, for example, the plastic molded packaging of various items or food can be converted accordingly.
+But if you decide on a self-built frame, you should ideally keep yourself as close as possible to the dimensions of the object you want to mold.
+In this way, you ensure that no silicone is wasted on an over-sized mold.
 After all, most types of silicone rubber are usually quite expensive, so you should be economical with the materials you use.
 For this reason, your frame should be as tight as possible so that no silicone rubber is wasted.
 As soon as no more silicone can escape through cracks or edges, you put the selected blank into your frame (with a suitable underlay).